freelawproject/free.law/content/pages/sponsors.md

  - Blake Stovall for his support of our legal case scraper and other initiatives.

  - Rebecca Fordon and Zvi Rosen for their indefatigable research and endless expertise.

  - Jason Aller for his work to make CourtListener mobile-friendly and for his enhancements to the coverage page and SCOTUS visualizations project.

  - Sarah Tyler for her research into search relevance and user interfaces.

  - Peter Nguyen for his design and UX work for the jurisdiction picker.

  - Karen Rustad and Rowyn McDonald for creating our citator, cross-linker and coverage graphs.
-Matt Dahl for adding depth of treatment.
+Matt Dahl for adding depth of treatment and other enhancements.

  - Bo Jin (Krist) for creating the heart of our relevance engine.